Importance of Pet Dental Health

 - Provide your pets with dental toys.
 Some pets toys are designed to clean pets’ teeth and even freshen their breath.
 These toys are durable, so your pets can chew on them to their heart's content.

-Professional dental cleanings require general anaesthesia to allow your veterinarian to have a thorough check and ensure that your pet's entire mouth is cleaned.
+Professional dental cleanings require general anesthesia to allow your veterinarian to have a thorough check and ensure that your pet's entire mouth is cleaned.
 So, talk with your veterinarian to figure out the best schedule and options for your pet’s dental care routine.

 Post-dental treatment under General Anesthesia.